sfc-gh-mkobel/hybrid-table-quickstart/README-HOL.md

 ### Prerequisites
 - Familiarity with the Snowflake Snowsight interface
 - Basic experience using git
-- Tasty Bytes V2 Installed on your account.
-If you don't have it install it by running [V2 Tasty Bytes Foundational Data Model - Setup](https://github.com/snowflakecorp/frostbytes/tree/main/Tasty%20Bytes/20%20-%20setup/V2)

 ## Lab 0: Lab Set Up